JosefNagelschmidt/r-course-2021/README.md

 ### Exercises

-Solutions to the exercises will be found in the folder `.exercises`, in which we also store the data which is needed to solve the exercises.
+Solutions to the exercises will be found in the folder `exercises`, in which we also store the data which is needed to solve the exercises.
 As of right now we cannot upload the exercises on Github due to copyright issues.
 However, you can access those with the password provided at the start of the course at [exercises](https://uni-bonn.sciebo.de/s/aJqdU36DZ5vgBzu).

 ### Outlook